alexivkin/SARDELKA/README.md

 9. Unmount everything with `backup-mounter <backupset> -u` so it does not block the actual backups.

+Do not forget to backup your keyfile somewhere separately, otherwise the backups will be useless if they are stored a filesystem you are backing up and that filesystem is corrupted.

 ## Running

 ### As a docker container